Science

 How much radiation is a banana?
 WHAT?!

-Attack of the Killer Bananas
+Attack of the Bananas

 The thing to remember about the Banana Equivalent Dose — and one of the reasons it’s not really used in any meaningful way when comparing radiation exposures — is that different radioactive isotopes act in different ways, and can affect the human body in different ways.